All Products

 After you enable auto updates for an ACK managed cluster, ACK checks the overall scheduling policy and then runs update tasks within a maintenance window.

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side pane, choose Operations > Upgrade Cluster.

 3. On the Upgrade Cluster page, configure the auto update policy and the maintenance window based on the instructions in the Auto update policies section.